Alaanaldous/201reading-notes/README.md

 * JS Debugging  on Sep 17.
 * Assorted Topics  on Sep 20.
 * Docs for the HTML \<canvas> Element & Chart.js on Sep 21.
-* Local Storage  Sep 22
+* Local Storage on Sep 22
 * CSS Transforms, Transitions, and Animations on Sep 23.
 * What Google Learned About Teams on Sep 23.